 (b) Neither the Board of Directors of the Company nor any committee thereof shall (i) withdraw or modify, or propose publicly to withdraw or modify, in a manner adverse to Parent or Sub, the approval by such Board of Directors or any such committee of this Agreement or the Merger or (ii) approve or recommend, or propose publicly to approve or recommend, any Company Takeover Proposal.
 Notwithstanding the foregoing, at any time after the date hereof and prior to receipt of the Company Shareholder Approval, (x) in response to a Company Takeover Proposal which was not solicited by the Company, the Board of Directors of the Company may terminate this Agreement and cause the Company to enter into an agreement with respect to any Company Superior Proposal, but only at a time that is after the second day following the Company's delivery to Parent of written notice advising Parent that the Board of Directors of the Company is prepared to accept a Company Superior Proposal, specifying the material terms and conditions of such Company Superior Proposal and identifying the person making such Company Superior Proposal, and (y) the Board of Directors of the Company may withdraw or modify in a manner adverse to Parent its recommendation to the Company's shareholders that they give the Company Shareholder Approval, but only if and to the extent that the Company's Board of Directors determines in good faith, after consultation with counsel and its financial advisors, that failing to take any such action could result in a breach of the fiduciary duties of the Company's Board of Directors.
-The term "Company Superior Proposal" means a Company Takeover Proposal that the Company's Board of Directors determines in good faith, after consultation with counsel and this Agreement (including any changes to this Agreement proposed by Parent in response to a Company Takeover Proposal), is more favorable to the shareholders of the Company than the Merger and the other transactions contemplated by this Agreement.
+The term "Company Superior Proposal" means a Company Takeover Proposal that the Company's Board of Directors determines in good faith, after consultation with counsel and a financial advisor of nationally recognized reputation and taking into account all relevant material terms of such Company Takeover Proposal and this Agreement (including any changes to this Agreement proposed by Parent in response to a Company Takeover Proposal), is more favorable to the shareholders of the Company than the Merger and the other transactions contemplated by this Agreement.